Africa

 Days 9 To 10

-The surface water found here is a major attraction for birdlife.
+The surface water found here is a major attraction for birdlife, with over 300 different species.
 In the dry season thousands of doves and sandgrouse come down to drink in the mornings, watched by Yellow-billed kites*, Tawny eagles and African hawk-eagles.
 The Red-crested korhaan is common in the Kalahari apple-leaf trees.
 The summer rains bring migrant birds that swell the resident population of over 300 different species, making this a bird watchers delight.
 Carmine bee-eaters perch on the back of kori bustards, red-crested korhaans plummet from the sky in daring mating displays, marabou storks roost in the trees and woodland kingfishers will sing you to sleep.
 In summer the marsh is also home for good numbers of Caspian plover* and Montague’s harrier* as well as Chestnut-backed sparrowlark, Grey-backed sparrowlark, Northern black korhaan, Rufous-naped lark, African pipit and Desert cisticola.
 Dickenson’s kestrel, Amur falcon* and Red-necked falcon are found along the perimeter of the marsh (*=migratory species).

 Day 11